 The 3 Core Skills of Effective DBT Mindfulness Training

 DBT mindfulness begins with the concept of three states of mind at varying times: wise mind, logical mind, and emotional mind.
 Wise mind is the ideal state of mind that we strive for from which to make our decisions.
 The other two states of mind combine to form Wise mind.
 Logical / Reasonable mind is the state of mind that people use when doing math, reading a map, and various other concrete tasks.
 It is described as the “cool” state of mind that we use to deal with empirical facts.
 The last state of mind is Emotional mind.
-Emotional mind is the state of mind in which we feel the depth of our emotions and act from an emotional state.
+The emotional mind is the state of mind in which we feel the depth of our emotions and act from an emotional state.

 Wise mind is the state of mind in the middle of both emotion and logic.
 In Wise mind, we are aware of our emotions as well as how they are influencing us and how we act upon them.
 For example, if someone were to become angry, they would acknowledge that they are feeling anger and instead of allowing it to lead them into inappropriate actions, they could then make decisions considering their feelings that would lead to less harm for themselves.